Contact:

 Thermal crack

 Thermal cracks occur when concrete or natural stone members deform unevenly due to heating and cooling, leading to tensile stresses that exceed the material’s tensile strength.
 They are significant for planning, repair, and for controlled demolition: they influence structural behavior, cut alignment, equipment use, and safety distances.
 In concrete demolition and special deconstruction, during building gutting and concrete cutting, as well as in rock breakout and tunnel construction, existing thermal cracks can be deliberately utilized or must be reliably mitigated.
-Tools such as concrete pulverizers or rock and concrete splitters from Darda GmbH allow precise, low‑vibration work along defined crack lines or across them, without unintentionally activating the structure.
+Tools such as concrete pulverizers or rock and concrete splitters from Darda GmbH allow precise, low-vibration work along defined crack lines or across them, without unintentionally activating the structure.
+When assessed early and documented consistently, thermal cracking insights support predictable sequencing, reduced rework, and safer interfaces with adjacent structures.

-Definition: What is meant by thermal crack
+Definition: What is meant by a thermal crack?

 A thermal crack is a crack in concrete, masonry, or natural stone caused by temperature differences or rates of temperature change.
 It forms when thermally induced strains cannot occur freely due to restraint.
 Typical cases include cracking in massive members (hydration heat in young concrete), in members subjected to strong solar radiation followed by cooling, or in members with unequal boundary conditions (e.g., a strongly cooled surface and a warm core).
 Unlike pure drying shrinkage, thermal strain and the resulting internal stress are central to a thermal crack.
 Cracks often run transverse to the principal strain direction, are often straight to moderately branched, and may concentrate at edges, supports, anchor points, or at transitions between members.
+In practice, mixed mechanisms occur frequently, so that thermal effects act together with shrinkage or moisture movements.

 Causes, mechanisms, and typical crack patterns